 Below are some spiritual resources to assist families and individuals who are unable to participate in Mass on Sunday or other days due to health concerns, caregiving responsibilities, or in view of dispensations given in the Archdiocese of Atlanta due to public health concerns and safety (for updates, check here).
 The Lord Jesus and His gift of self in the Eucharist remain at the center of our lives.
-Churches in the Archdiocese of Atlanta will remain open as places of prayer.
 The Archdiocese encourages families and individuals to consider the following:

 Live and Honor the Eucharist as the Source and Summit of the Christian Life

 - The Eucharist is “the source and summit of the Christian life.”
 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch” (Catechism of the Catholic Church [CCC], no. 1324).

 - When church buildings reopen, visit and pray before Jesus in the Blessed Sacrament whenever possible (as health and circumstances allow), especially on Sundays.